Category Archives: World War Two

 They escaped destruction by the Nazis.
 They survived Communism, They found their ways to new homes around the world.
 This is a story of three Torahs that had their roots in vanished Czechoslovakian Jewish communities.

 Up until World War II, Czechoslovakia had a thriving Jewish population that first reached the area over 1000 years ago.
-With the rise of Hitler came increased anti-Semitism and eventually The Final Solution.
+With the rise of Hitler came increased antisemitism and eventually The Final Solution.
 Throughout Europe, synagogues were burned and the vast majority of Jews were murdered.
-Almost all Jewish artifacts—Torahs, candlesticks, heprayerbooks—were destroyed.
+Almost all Jewish artifacts—Torahs, candlesticks, prayerbooks—were destroyed.

-The one exception was the Bohemia and Moravia, with its population of 115,000 Jews.
-This area in Czechoslovakia was declared a “German protectorate”.
+The one exception was Bohemia and Moravia with its population of 115,000 Jews.
+This area in Czechoslovakia was declared a “German protectorate.”
 Miraculously, except for the items in Sudetenland, most of the artifacts remained unscathed during the early years of the war.

 The Czech Torahs survived the war but almost did not survive Communism.
-The Torah and other scrolls, believed to number between 1800 and 2200, lay in a musty, damp warehouse until 1963.
+The Torah and other scrolls lay in a musty, damp warehouse until 1963.
 At that point, Czech government, in need of foreign currency, sold the scrolls to Ralph Yablon, a philanthropist and founder member of Westminster Synagogue in London.
-On February 5, 1964, 1564 Torah and other scrolls arrived at the synagogue.
+On February 5, 1964, 1564 Torahs and other scrolls arrived at the synagogue.
 They were divided into three categories: those in usable condition, those in need of some repair; and those deemed too far damaged to be restored.

-At least six Czech scrolls are on loan in the Capital District and surrounding areas: Beth Emeth, Congregation Ohav Shalom, Gates of Heaven, Temple Sinai, Congregation Beth Shalom, and Congregation Beth El.
+At least six Czech scrolls are on loan in the Capital District of New York and surrounding areas: Beth Emeth, Congregation Ohav Shalom, Gates of Heaven, Temple Sinai, Congregation Beth Shalom, and Congregation Beth El.

 At the time, Beth Shalom was less than ten years old, an irony that was not lost on one of its congregant.
 Yetta Fox, herself the child of Holocaust survivors, stated that having the Torah at a new congregation was “almost like a second life.”“Having lost one community,” said Yetta, “there is now a new community that can nurture this Torah.”